 Although online CNA programs vary in quality, the best programs offer the same high-quality instruction as traditional programs.
 CNA students get access to experienced instructors and up-to-date course materials.

 One of the best things about online CNA programs is the supportive community of students and graduates.
 This community can offer advice and support throughout your education journey.

 8. Purchase the Required Supplies

 Before your CNA classes begin, you’ll need to purchase the necessary supplies.
 You may be able to find some of these items used or on sale to save money.
-Followings are a list of supplies you need for your classes:
+The followings are a list of supplies you need for your classes:

 - Stethoscope (for measuring vital signs)

 - Writing supplies